eintrittfrei/project4/README.md

 * Use a Python/Django API to serve your data from an SQL database.
 * Consume your API with a separate front-end built with React.
 * Be a complete product which most likely means multiple relationships and CRUD functionality for at least a couple of models.
-* at least one many to many and one many to one relationship.
+* At least one many to many and one many to one relationship.
 * Implement thoughtful user stories/wireframes that are significant enough to help you know which features are core MVP and which you can cut.

 ## Technologies Used